CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

 Create a custom cloud-based scientific analysis platform or use a ready-made one for your area of scientific interest.

-    - Cloud computing for life science
+    - Cloud computing for life sciences
     - 100s of pre-built images
     - Fully customize your software setup
-    - what is an image?
-    - what is an instance?
-    - virtual machine
-    - allocation basics
-    - not automatically added--need to go to user portal
-    - limited to US
+    - Choose (or build) an image that best suits your needs

 `Bisque <https://bisque.cyverse.org/client_service/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^